SentreHEART

 Series B in 2004

-Vanda Pharmaceuticals Inc. is a biopharmaceutical company that specializes in the development and commercialization of therapies aimed at addressing significant unmet medical needs, particularly in central nervous system disorders.
-The company's marketed products include HETLIOZ, which treats non-24-hour sleep-wake disorders and sleep disturbances associated with Smith-Magenis Syndrome, and Fanapt, used for schizophrenia.
-Vanda's pipeline features several investigational therapies, including HETLIOZ for jet lag disorder and pediatric non-24, Tradipitant for atopic dermatitis and motion sickness, and VTR-297, a histone deacetylase inhibitor targeting hematologic malignancies.
-Additionally, the company is exploring treatments for various psychiatric disorders and conditions related to cystic fibrosis.
-Vanda Pharmaceuticals primarily markets its products in the United States, Europe, and Israel and is headquartered in Washington, D.C.
+Vanda Pharmaceuticals Inc. is a biopharmaceutical company dedicated to the development and commercialization of therapies that address significant unmet medical needs, particularly in the realm of central nervous system disorders.
+The company markets HETLIOZ, a treatment for non-24-hour sleep-wake disorders and nighttime disturbances in Smith-Magenis Syndrome, and Fanapt, which is used for schizophrenia.
+Vanda's pipeline includes several investigational products such as HETLIOZ for jet lag disorder and delayed sleep phase disorder, Tradipitant for atopic dermatitis and motion sickness, and VTR-297, a histone deacetylase inhibitor for hematologic malignancies.
+The company is also exploring therapies for various psychiatric disorders and conditions related to cystic fibrosis.
+Vanda’s products are available in the United States, Europe, and Israel, reflecting its commitment to improving patient outcomes through innovative treatment options.
+Founded in 2002, Vanda is headquartered in Washington, D.C.

 Allux Medical